 Next Up: Global IT Consultant

 After high school, Renato Arenas took a job as a mechanic because he didn't think he could afford college.
-But he wasn't happy, so he secured financial aid to start his education at Tyler, now Brightpoint.
+But he wasn't happy, so he secured financial aid to start his education at Brightpoint.
 Now, he's a global IT analyst, helping companies with IT regulations and compliance.

 Immediately after high school, Renato Arenas took a job as a mechanic because he didn’t think he could afford college.